StarTimes: Products

-Solar Home System

 StarTimes Solar Home System includes a suit of solar panel and battery, 4 LED lights, a digital TV set, a suit of satellite TV access equipment, and two years of pay-TV subscription.

-Digital televisions

 In 2016, StarTimes launched a digital television that supports signal inputs of both terrestrial digital television (DTT) and satellite television (DTH) without a decoder.
 Africa is going through digital television migration.

-Decoders

 StarTimes developed 2-in-1 combo decoders or Dual Mode Decoders that can support both DTT and DTH services which were not common in some decoders.

-Projector TV

 StarTimes Projector TV can project a greater-than-120 inch picture onto a wall using DLP technology and LED light source.
 External devices like DVD players, decoders, and computers can be connected.